 - Unlike a partial denture that clips onto your natural teeth, dental implants are comfortable and non-irritating.

-- A traditional dental bridge requires the tooth on either side of the missing one to be shaved down to accommodate a crown and serve as an anchor.
+- A traditional dental bridge requires shaving down the tooth on either side of the missing one to accommodate a crown and serve as an anchor.
 An implant-supported bridge eliminates this step and preserves the adjacent teeth.

 - Dental implants can prevent improper bite and TMJ issues associated with missing teeth.